-When a loved one dies, there is an understandable period of grief and acceptance after which the heirs of the deceased will have to decide upn the distribution of the deceased’s assets.
+When a loved one dies, there is an understandable period of grief and acceptance after which the heirs of the deceased will have to decide upon the distribution of the deceased’s assets.

-Included in those assets might be a house belonging to the deceased, which the heirs will want to sell to pay off debts the deceased owned.
+Included in those assets might be a house belonging to the deceased, which the heirs will want to sell to pay off debts the deceased owed.

 Selling a house in itself can be a lengthy and costly process.
 Selling a house in probate can add a lot of other steps to that standard process.